Guide to Great Sand Dunes National Park

 Youth Sand Sled

 • Go Sand-Boarding!
-The sand dunes here are the tallest in North America ~ so make sure you don’t forget to bring a sand board (your snow board won’t work here), card board, or even a simple plastic disc to whisk you down the dunes!
-Then you’ll get your workout climbing back up the dunes for your next run.
-Note: they do NOT sell or rent board inside Great Sand Dunes National Park!!
-Either bring your own gear, or rent gear in nearby Alamosa or at Great Sand Dunes Oasis for $20/day.
-Sand-boarding is something you can only do a few places in the world on dunes of this size ~ so don’t miss out on this opportunity!
+The sand dunes here are the tallest in North America.
+So bring a sand board (your snowboard won’t work here), cardboard, or even a plastic disc to whisk you down the dunes!
+You’ll get a workout climbing back up for your next run.
+Sand-boarding is something you can only do a few places in the world on dunes this big ~ so don’t miss this opportunity!

 Great Sand Dunes National Park, Girl Who Travels the World

 Lone sand-boarder on the dunes.
-Bring a board with you ~ they don’t rent them at the park!
+Bring a board ~ they don’t rent them at the park!

 Great Sand Dunes National Park, Girl Who Travels the World